sacherjj/CasperLabs/integration-testing/client/CasperLabsClient/README.md

 but the name of the library as well as the CLI is written with underscore: `casperlabs_client`.

-The name of the CLI is written with underscore in order to distinnguis it from the
+The name of the CLI is written with underscore in order to distinguish it from the
 [Scala client](https://github.com/CasperLabs/CasperLabs/blob/dev/docs/CONTRACTS.md#deploying-contracts),
 which is written with hyphen.
 Note, however, that the Python CLI `casperlabs_client`